TahirRiaz/terralense-example-eval/loops/README.md

 - Count in lifecycle blocks
 - Referencing count resources in outputs

-**Expected Resolution**: Terralense should handle all count variations consistently.
+**Expected Resolution**: Terralens should handle all count variations consistently.

 ## Common Patterns